You may be asking yourself, what should I do if I am a victim of tax identity theft?

-Have you ever tried to file your taxes only to find out that a return has already been filed under your Social Security Number (SSN)…
+If this sounds like you, you may have found yourself in a situation where you tried to file your taxes only to find out that a return has already been filed under your Social Security Number (SSN)…

 …or even worse, under your child’s SSN?

 Someone stole your Social Security Number and used it to file a tax return to claim your refund!

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 Which means if you click on any of the links, I’ll receive a small commission.

 Tax identity theft happens when someone uses your information to file a tax return without your knowledge.
 You won’t even realize that this has happened until you go to file your tax return.

 Tax Identity Theft Stats You Must Know